seddonym/seddonym.github.io/_posts/2019-07-01-dependency-inversion-techniques.md

 {% endhighlight %}

-As with dependecy injection, the dependency has been shifted to the outskirts of the system.
+As with dependency injection, the dependency has been shifted to the outskirts of the system.

 (Same graph as above)